solita/solita.github.com/_posts/2017-10-04-Law-of-quality.md

 As with dates, it doesn't end here.
 With Java your source code and strings at least have some defined encodings and characters sets.
 Python developers are not so fortunate, see this: [Unicode in Python](https://docs.python.org/2/howto/unicode.html).

 Again, remember to check your relational database for surprises.
-On particularly interesting one is the order of letters in a SQL statement:
+On particularly interesting one is the order of result set we get from this innocent SQL statement:

 ```
 select * from winners order by name;
 ```

 As article on [Alphabetical Order](https://en.wikipedia.org/wiki/Alphabetical_order) in Wikipedia informs us, order of letters in the alphabet depends on the country.
+V may come before W, or can it?
 And the order has been changed in some countries quite recently.
 This may result in a bit surprising orderings as some characters can even have equal standing in the order.
 Do you actually know what ordering your database server is using now?
+Did you specify it?

 Characters also need to be escaped, encoded and re-enconded multiple times during their travel through servers and switches and lines of code.
 We do it with [URL encoding](https://www.w3schools.com/TagS/ref_urlencode.asp), [HTML encoding](https://www.w3schools.com/html/html_charset.asp) and many other forms of encoding.
 It is anything but easy to have everything working perfectly in a complex modern software system.